ax.utils

 decorate_callable(func: Callable[[...], T]) Callable[[...], T][source]

-class ax.utils.common.logger.disable_loggers(names: List[str], level: int = 40)[source]
+class ax.utils.common.logger.disable_loggers(names: list[str], level: int = 40)[source]

 Bases: ClassDecorator